Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 - empower the Bank to accept and pay interest on deposits from the FMIs and their participants.

-While the PCSA provides the foundation for federal oversight and control of systemic risk in FMIs, the Bank developed this guideline to provide further clarity on how it fulfills its two main oversight responsibilities.
+While the PCSA provides the foundation for federal oversight and control of systemic risk and payments system risk in FMIs, the Bank developed this guideline to provide further clarity on how it fulfills its two main oversight responsibilities.

 2.1 Identification of Eligible FMIs

-The PCSA clearly states that the Bank’s oversight responsibilities apply to clearing and settlement systems that have the potential to pose systemic risk to the Canadian financial system.
+The PCSA clearly states that the Bank’s oversight responsibilities apply to clearing and settlement systems that have the potential to pose systemic risk to the Canadian financial system or payments system risk to Canadian economic activity.
 It is not necessary for an FMI to be located in Canada to be eligible for designation.
 To be eligible, an FMI needs to meet the definition of a clearing and settlement system in the PCSA, which is limited to systems or arrangements for the clearing or settlement of payment obligations (or payment messages) and other financial transactions such as securities, derivatives or foreign exchange transactions.
 A clearing and settlement system is eligible for designation if:

 - it clears or settles transactions all or partly in Canadian dollars; and

-- payment obligations arising in the FMI are ultimately settled through adjustments to accounts of one or more participants at the Bank of Canada.
+- except in the case of a system or arrangement for the clearing or settlement of derivatives contracts, the payment obligations arising in the FMI are ultimately settled through adjustments to accounts of one or more participants at the Bank of Canada.

 Because FMIs that meet these criteria are eligible for designation, they are referred to as “eligible FMIs” in this Guideline.